gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/habits.md

 are the operating system (OS), the programming environment composed of an IDE/editor, a compiler, a build system, a version control system and the programming language itself.
-Even an Internet browser and "knowing how to google" is also part of well rounded toolset.
-Some examples which should be no-brainers on your daily workflow:
+Even an Internet browser and "knowing how to google" are parts of a well rounded toolset.
+Some example no-brainer tasks:

 - search-and-replace in files
 - navigate fast through a codebase
 - branching, merging, resolving conflicts with a version control system
 - building and testing your code
 - writing idiomatic code in your favorite programming language
-- understanding of compiler error-stacktraces
+- understanding compiler error-stacktraces
-- managing your files and directories in your favorite OS
+- administrating your local machine with our favorite OS
-- administrating your personal computer
 - googling a programming question

 Software tools are important for an apt programmer, but he should also be